EN0r/Artemis_engine/README.md

 This engine is very early in development and you WILL experience bugs with this, Eventually the bugs will be sweeped out and new components will be added to the engine.

-Also, the GUI Library will be deprecated soon.
-I will post a update on this soon.
+## INFO

+I'm taking a break from working on this project, New updates should follow in late days of feburary